There’s no shortage of amazing things to experience in Iceland, but the problem is having the time to fit in everything.

 11. Walk behind Seljalandsfoss

 While driving along the ring road it’s easy to spot Seljalandsfoss, a waterfall that cascades 60m over a cliff.
-It’s one of the very few Icelandic waterfalls that you can walk behind into a mossy cavern for a different, albeit misty-eyed perspective.
+It’s one of the very few Icelandic waterfalls that you can walk behind.
+On the other side is a mossy cavern from where to admire the waterfall.
+Albeit from a different, misty-eyed perspective.

 12. Skogafoss